-There are many reasons why you might take time out from work – some voluntary or maybe some that aren’t by choice.
-You may be caring for others or for yourself, taking a career break to study or travel, or simply enjoying time away from the daily work routine.
+There are many reasons why you might take time out from work – some voluntary or some perhaps not by choice.
+You may be caring for others or for yourself, taking a career break to study or travel, in between roles or simply enjoying time away from the daily work routine.

-Time out of the workforce can often have a bigger effect on the super savings of women, particularly where you may have more than one break in your career for things like parental leave.
+Time out of the workforce can often have a significant impact on the super savings of women, particularly where there may be more than one break in a career for things like parental leave.

 If your time-out is to care for a new child coming into your family, this will be an exciting time for you.
-And while it’s probably not the time you’ll want to think about things going wrong, it is an important time to make sure you protect your new family circumstances.
+And while it’s probably not the time you’ll want to think about it, it's important to make sure you protect your new family circumstances.
 Find out more about insurance cover, including our life events option, as well as updating your beneficiaries.

-Your insurance cover will generally continue regardless of whether you are working or not, or whether an employer is contributing to your account, but there are a couple of things to be aware of if you are considering time out from work.
+Your insurance cover will generally continue regardless of whether you are working or not, or whether an employer is contributing to your account, but there are things to be aware of if you are considering time out from work.

-One of the most important aspects is whether there will continue to be enough money in your account to maintain any insurance cover.
+One of the most important aspects is maintaining enough money in your account to maintain any insurance cover.
 If there’s not enough money in your super account to cover your monthly insurance premiums when they become due, your cover may lapse.
-In this case you’ll need to top up your super balance if you want your insurance cover to continue.
+Consider topping up your super balance if you want your insurance cover to continue.

 If you are travelling overseas, your insurance cover in Accumulate Plus will generally apply worldwide.
 However, you generally need to be living in Australia at the time you apply for any new cover, and in the event of a claim, you may need to return to Australia for assessment if required by the insurer.

-Try this handy calculator to help see how your time off work may affect your super.
+Try this handy calculator to help see how much super you may have at retirement and how fees may affect your final balance.
 (Source: ASIC MoneySmart)

 Travelling is a priceless life experience, but being finance and super-savvy can ease the impact it has on your savings later on.
 (Source: CommBank)